libsev/libsev-doc/home.md

 [![Build Status](https://travis-ci.org/libsev/libsev.svg?branch=develop)](https://travis-ci.org/libsev/libsev)

-# About libsev
+# About SEv Library
-Libsev is a library to make lots of code run at the same time in a very specific way, focused on simplicity of use and performance.
+SEv Library is used to make lots of code run at the same time in a very specific way, focused on simplicity of use and performance.

 The library provides support for
 * Single threaded event loops